CromFr/course-hardenyourcode/slides.md

 - Rust's ownership tested at CT

 ## Static / dynamic analysis
 - Static
   * __cppcheck__
   * FindBugs (Java)
 - Dynamic
   * __valgrind__

+Note: static analysis similar to compiler warnings

+## Fuzzing the beast
+- Test your code with randomized inputs
+- Wait for your program to:
+  + Crash
+  + Do weird things
+  + ...

+Note: Used in security area

 #### `less_code && less_duplications`